-Immerse yourself in a musical environment in which your creativity and passion for collaboration will be showcased through numerous performance experiences.
-This unique program combines two years of focused study on solo piano repertoire with two years of collaborative training, preparing you for further collaborative study at the master's degree level.
+Immerse yourself in a musical environment in which your creativity and your passion for collaboration will be showcased through numerous performance experiences.
+This unique program combines two years of focused study on solo piano repertoire with two years of collaborative piano training.

 A major map outlines a major's critical requirements, courses, and optimal course sequence and aids students in remaining on track to graduation.

 While circumstances vary between students and their paths towards graduation (utilizing placement testing to fulfill required math or foreign language courses, fulfilling multiple General Studies requirements with one course, etc.), completing the courses listed in a major map fulfills all of the requirements for graduation.

 Fall 2023: January 5, 2023